UK Industrial Strategy

 Why it matters: establishing a shared evidence base

-• Inconsistent taxonomies and methodologies produce widely varying results.
+• Inconsistent taxonomies produce unreliable results.

 Collaborate with us